 - Reporting Responsibility.
 Each member of the University community shares responsibility for stewardship of university resources and compliance with laws and policies.
 Therefore, University faculty, staff, and students are encouraged to report, in accordance with this Policy, any Misconduct by University employees, or actions of other parties that may result in financial loss or other harm to American University, of which they may become aware.
 For purposes of this Policy, a Reporting Person is any employee or student who makes a report under this Policy.

 - Confidentiality.
 A Reporting Person may request that a report made under this Policy be handled as confidentially as possible under the circumstances.
-Although the University will endeavor to handle all such reports with discretion and due regard for privacy, other obligations and considerations may preclude the University from maintaining confidentiality in all circumstances.
+Although the University will endeavor to handle all such reports with discretion and due regard for privacy, other obligations and considerations may preclude the University from maintaining confidentiality in some circumstances.

 - Anonymous Reports.
 A Reporting Person may make an anonymous report.
 However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and questioned about the allegations and related facts.